sgorgun/hello-world6/README.md

 ![View Solution Explorer](images/view-solution-explorer.png)

-2. Find "HelloWorld" and "HelloWorld.Tests" projects in the Solution Explorer view.
+2. Find the "HelloWorld" and "HelloWorld.Tests" projects in the Solution Explorer view.

 ![Solution Explorer](images/solution-explorer.png)

-3. Open the "HelloWorld" project and find [SimpleHelloWorld.cs](HelloWorld/SimpleHelloWorld.cs) file in the project.
+3. Open the "HelloWorld" project and find the [SimpleHelloWorld.cs](HelloWorld/SimpleHelloWorld.cs) file in the project.
 Open the file in the editor window.

 ![SimpleHelloWorld.cs](images/simple-hello-world.png)

 4. Open the "HelloWorld.Tests" project and find [SimpleHelloWorldTests.cs](HelloWorld.Tests/SimpleHelloWorldTests.cs) file in the project.
-Open the file in editor window.
+Open the file in the editor window.

 ![SimpleHelloWorldTests.cs](images/simple-hello-world-tests.png)

 5. [Build the solution](https://docs.microsoft.com/en-us/visualstudio/ide/building-and-cleaning-projects-and-solutions-in-visual-studio).
-    * Click on menu item - _Build\Build Solution_.
+    * Click on the menu item - _Build\Build Solution_.
-    * Or use default keyboard shortcut - _Ctrl+Shift+B_.
+    * Or use the default keyboard shortcut - _Ctrl+Shift+B_.

 ![Build Solution](images/build-solution.png)

 6. Open the [Error List](https://docs.microsoft.com/en-us/visualstudio/ide/find-and-fix-code-errors#review-the-error-list) view.
-    * Click on menu item - _View\Error List_.
+    * Click on the menu item - _View\Error List_.
-    * Or use default shortcut - _Ctrl+\\, E_.
+    * Or use the default shortcut - _Ctrl+\\, E_.

 ![View Error List](images/view-error-list.png)